Dong Thap University

-Dong Thap University (DThU) (Đại học Đồng Tháp) is a Vietnamese public university based in the city of Cao Lanh in Dong Thap Province.
+Dong Thap University (DThU) (Đại học Đồng Tháp) is a Vietnamese public university based in the city of Cao Lãnh in Đồng Tháp province.
 It is one of the educational and research institutions in the Mekong Delta region of Vietnam.

 History

-The school was established in 1989 as a normal school under the moniker Dong Thap Pedagogical College.
+The school was established in 1989 as a normal school under the moniker Dong Thap Pedagogical College (Vietnamese: Trường Cao đẳng Sư phạm Đồng Tháp).
 On January 10, 2003, officials released a decree that upgraded the school's official status from vocational college to a university.
 On September 4, 2008, officials expanded the school's scope and approved a change in name to Dong Thap University.
 In 2017, the university's degree programs received full accreditation and certification by the Vietnam National University system.
 In the 2016–2017 academic year, it became the first university in the Mekong Delta certified to meet the quality standards by the Ministry of Education and Training.

 Description

 The current rector of the university is Ho Van Thong.

 The school offers 32 undergraduate major and 6 graduate degrees.
 In 2016, the rectors claimed that 92% of the school's lecturers held postgraduate qualifications.